AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again resets the duration. | 5 Flame-Chasers deal 15% more Total DMG. | 10
+Time slowed enemies take 8% bonus Total DMG for 4s.
+Triggering it again resets the duration. | 5 When Valkyries counter or are countered by enemies, they deal 10% more Total DMG. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
+Triggering it again refreshes its duration| 15
-When the stage timer is paused, Total DMG received by all enemies on the field increases by 20% for 15s.
-Triggering it again resets the duration. | 15

 !!! danger
     Alternative Load Buffs below are specifically for CoC & Michelangelo TB Polo M F2P build